KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 Even advanced intelligences —
 APSI, IASI, ASI, IAPSI —
-will not act as agents of “good” or “evil.”
+will not act as agents of "good" or "evil."

 They may:
 * Possess consciousness and volition